Clouded-Sabre/raw-socket/README.md

 Currently we've only implemented client side functions.
 Server side functions may be implemented in the future.

-As required by Gopacket, you need to install Npcap on Windows and libpcap on macos.
+As required by Gopacket, you need to install Npcap on Windows and libpcap on macos before using this library.